National Council of Jewish Women: Audio interviews

-The University of Pittsburgh houses and has made available a collection of audio interviews produced by the NCJW.
+The University of Pittsburgh houses a collection of audio interviews produced by the NCJW.
 Over one hundred audio interviews produced by the Pittsburgh Chapter of NCJW are available online.
-Those interviewed describe their interactions and affiliations with historical events such as emigration, synagogue events, professional activities, and other topics.
+Those interviewed describe their interactions and affiliations with historical events such as emigration, synagogue events, and professional activities.
 These interviews also include information about personal life events, episodes of discrimination against Jews, moving from Europe to America, and meeting Enrico Caruso, Robert Oppenheimer, Jonas Salk and other historical figures.
-Others who were interviewed came to America but were born elsewhere.
-Jews from Austria, Brazil, Cuba, Haiti, Hungary, India, Israel, Korea, Poland, and other countries describe their experiences.
+Others who were interviewed came to America but were born elsewhere, with Jews from Austria, Brazil, Cuba, Haiti, Hungary, India, Israel, Korea, Poland, and other countries describing their experiences.